Reopening Spas and Massage Centers During Covid-19: What you Need to Know

 Integrating your scheduling software with popular video-conferencing apps like Zoom will make it easier for you and your team to deliver these virtual services as customers to book consultations.

 A general inclination of clients towards in-home massages has been observed recently.
-A major reason for this is that in-home massages rule out the possible risks of using others’ linens and thus provides a stress-free experience to the customer in the comfort of their home.
+A major reason for this is that in-home massages rule out the possible risks of using others’ linens and thus provide a stress-free experience to the customer in the comfort of their home.

 So, some licensed massage therapists and even estheticians have started providing massages and other possible spa services at the client’s doorstep.